harcokuppens/clean-classic-helloworld/README.md

-# Classic Clean
+# HelloWorld Clean console application build using `clm`

-This is a Clean template project which contains an environment to develop a Clean applications using docker develop containers.
-This template uses a classic clean distribution from https://clean.cs.ru.nl/ and builds projects with the `clm` tool using a `build.bash` script.
+This is a Clean example project that uses a clean distribution from the Clean programming language website https://clean.cs.ru.nl/ and compiles projects with the `clm` tool, managed through the build.bash script.
+The project includes a simple “Hello, World!” console application, but it can also serve as a template for building other projects.

+## Devcontainer

+The project provides a ready-to-use environment for developing Clean applications using Docker development container via a devcontainer.

-Note that the devcontainer uses nitrile to install the Eastwood language server, but for developing applications only the classic clean and its libraries are used.
+The development container (devcontainer) uses Nitrile to install the Eastwood language server.
+However, for developing applications, only the Clean distribution from the Clean programming language website https://clean.cs.ru.nl/ and its associated libraries are used.

-The Eastwood language server works all Clean projects, that is both nitrile or classic clean projects.
-For compiling the project the `clm` commandline tool is used.
-If you have a project file you can also compile your project with the `cpm` commandline tool.
+The Eastwood language server is compatible with all Clean projects, regardless of whether Clean was installed via Nitrile or directly from the Clean website https://clean.cs.ru.nl/.
+For compiling the project, the `clm` command-line tool is used.
+If your project includes a project file, you can also compile it using the cpm command-line tool.

-Note that the devcontainer is only build for the `x64` architecture, but will also fine on Mac and Windows machines using the `ARM64` architeture because Docker desktop has support for QEMU emulation for `ARM64`.
+Please note that the devcontainer is built specifically for the `x64` architecture.
+Nevertheless, it works seamlessly on Mac and Windows machines with the `ARM64` architecture thanks to Docker Desktop’s support for `QEMU` emulation for `ARM64`.

 ## Build without Docker for different platforms

-For Linux x86, Windows x64 and Macos x64 you can compile the x64 binary with the clean compiler for that platform.
+For Linux `x86`, Windows `x64` and Macos `x64` you can compile the `x64` binary with the clean compiler for that platform.

-Clean only has a compiler for the ARM64 architecture for the linux platform.
+Clean only has a compiler for the `ARM64` architecture for the linux platform.
-For linux ARM64 you can compile a native binary using ARM64 Clean compiler for linux.
+For linux `ARM64` you can compile a native binary using `ARM64` Clean compiler for linux.
-If your project compiles a static binary then the binary compiled on a X64 MAC also runs fine on a ARM64 Mac using Rosetta emulation for x64, and the binary compile on a X64 Windows runs fine on a Windows ARM64 using x64 emulation.
+If your project compiles a static binary then the binary compiled on a `x64` Mac also runs fine on a `ARM64` Mac using Rosetta emulation for `x64`, and the binary compile on a `x64` Windows runs fine on a Windows `ARM64` using `x64` emulation.

 ## VSCode Development Environment Installation Guide